M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 ## Querying in EF Core
 - Entity framework supports three types of queries:
   1. LINQ-to-Entities
       - LINQ-to-Entities queries operate on the entity set (DbSet type properties) to access the data from the underlying database.
-- The DbSet class is derived from **IQuerayable** so thats why we can use LINQ for querying against DbSet.
+      - The DbSet class is derived from **IQuerable&lt;T&gt;** so thats why we can use LINQ for querying against DbSet.
   2. Entity SQL
   3. Native SQL